-Whoopie pies are an American cookie, mostly popular in northeast states like Maine and Pennsylvania.
+Whoopie pies are an American cookie, popular in northeastern states like Maine and Pennsylvania.
 The name "gob" is native to Pittsburgh, PA and surrounding areas.

 Make these cookies for just about any occasion that calls for cookies.
-Roll the edges in colorful sprinkles to match the holiday, like orange sprinkles for Halloween!
+Roll the edges in colorful sprinkles to match the holiday, like orange sprinkles for Halloween or red for Valentine's Day!
+For Easter, try our carrot cake whoopie pies.

 Ingredients and substitutions